The First and Only Lens Adjusted Specifically For You After Cataract Surgery

-Cataract surgery can also offer the opportunity to correct other visual problems you may experience such as myopia (nearsightedness), hyperopia (farsightedness), astigmatism (irregularly shaped lens), or presbyopia (diminishing ability to focus with age).
+Cataract surgery can also offer the opportunity to correct other vision problems you may experience such as myopia (nearsightedness), hyperopia (farsightedness), astigmatism (irregularly shaped lens), or presbyopia (diminishing ability to focus with age).

 Selecting a Lens Implant for Cataract Surgery

 Your eye doctor uses pre-surgery eye measurements to estimate the power and type of IOL he or she thinks will provide you with the best vision after surgery.

 Despite the number of measurements used to select the IOL and predict the visual outcome for a patient, it is still just an estimate.
 And because every eye heals slightly differently after surgery, getting ‘close’ to the predicted outcome is often the best result a patient can expect.
 If the visual target is not achieved, there this can only be corrected by glasses, contacts, additional surgery, or lens removal and replacement.

 The Light Adjustable Lens (LAL) is the only IOL that enables you and your doctor to design, trial, and customize your vision after cataract surgery.
 Adjustability takes cataract surgery to the next level by giving you a lens customized specifically for your eyes.

-The Cleveland Eye Clinic surgeons were the first in the United States to implant the Light Adjustable Lens since it became available in US commercially.
+The Cleveland Eye Clinic surgeons were the first in the United States to implant the Light Adjustable Lens since it became available in the US commercially.